blanclist/CDNet/README.md

 This is a PyTorch implementation of our CDNet.

 In the current stage, the **test code** of our CDNet is publicly available.
-To make readers easily understand the internal details of the network structure, we keep the variable names to be consistent with the symbols used in the main paper. *The training code will be publicly released upon the acceptance of this paper.*.
+To make readers easily understand the internal details of the network structure, we keep the variable names to be consistent with the symbols used in the main paper. *The training code will be publicly released upon the acceptance of this paper*.

 ## Prerequisites